Gascoyne Region Projects

 The local geological setting of the target is analogous to the Coburn minerals sands project, near Shark Bay, and other heavy mineral sands (+/- REE) deposits along the west coast of Australia.
 Heavy mineral strandline deposits form along current and historic coastlines as a result of persistent wave action and the resulting separation of denser minerals from beach sands.

-Previous workers looking for heavy mineral sands in the area identified REE-bearing heavy minerals, including monazite and xenotime, but no systematic REE-focussed work was completed (ref: WAMEX a029292).
-Limited historical surface sampling across the embayment identified additional heavy mineral strandlines, with heavy mineral contents above 1% and up to 12%, but no drilling or REE-focussed work was completed (ref: WAMEX a109570 and a115124).
+Previous workers looking for heavy mineral sands in the area identified REE-bearing heavy minerals, including monazite and xenotime, but no systematic REE-focussed work was completed.
+Limited historical surface sampling across the embayment identified additional heavy mineral strandlines, with heavy mineral contents above 1% and up to 12%, but no drilling or REE-focussed work was completed.
 Compared with published results from the discovery of the Jacinth-Ambrosia deposits in South Australia, anything over 1% heavy minerals is considered significant.

 Once granted, the Company plans to conduct systematic surface sampling and shallow auger and/or aircore drilling to test for accumulations of heavy mineral sands, including REE-bearing heavy minerals.